tburakozdemir/Scraping/README.md

 + **Exchange**

-  Mails daily by taking the equivalent of TL in dollars
+  Mails daily by taking the equivalent of YTL in dollars